-Where a person comes within the Minimum Competency Framework (as defined below), qualifications may be necessary but generally no set exams are mandatory.
-The Central Bank is required to set out a specification for each PCF role that might include a qualification (see Appendix 3 of the Minimum Competency Code 2017), and the PCF holder must meet that specification.
+Where a person comes within the Minimum Competency Framework (as defined in subsection vi), qualifications may be necessary but generally no set exams are mandatory.
+The Central Bank is required to set out a specification for each PCF role that might include a qualification (see Appendix 4 of the Minimum Competency Code 2017), and the PCF holder must meet that specification.